dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/grid-column-configuration/_index.md

 All columns added in Grid Column Configuration appear in Account Search, and selected columns can be made visible in the other three pages.

-> [!info]
+> [!note] Default Column Ordering
-Ordering is not necessarily important here, but it serves as the default order for new users.
+Ordering can be changed by each user, but the choices here serve as the initial default order for new users.

 Each user can rearrange the order of the columns per their liking on the specific pages, which is saved automatically (Account List) or manually (Account Search, Calendar Stats by Day, Dashboard).